TinosNitso/mpv-scripts/README.md

 - Added `o.script_opts` to main.lua, for `osc-` settings.
 Also Improved `ytdl_path` code.
 - Added `function gp` (Get Property) to all scripts.
 All script-opt types now well-defined.
 - Added `function cleanup()` to all scripts.
-- Added `function callstring` to all scripts.
+- Added `function typecast` to all scripts.
 - Added `function event_handler` to all scripts except main.
 - Added remove_filter/s functions to aspeed, autocrop & automask.
 - Added `function re_pause()` to autocrop/automask.
 - Added script-messages to all scripts, to control them via console/GUI.
 Every control comes with native type-casting, & an example.
 - Improved `script-binding` names for all scripts but main.
 - `android-surface-area` W,H computation for automask, autocrop & autocomplex.
 Binacles are perfect circles on smartphone!
 Improved examples take portrait/landscape into account.
-Graphs all reload on fullscreen rotation.
-- Reload on change in display-width/height, for autocrop, autocomplex & automask.
+- Graphs all reload on change in display-width/height.
 - Removed `\\,` from all graphs.
 More elegant codes.
 - All scripts can load *after* `file-loaded`.
 - autocrop.lua: `o.limits` now searches `media-title` as well as `path`.
 Replaced `o.pad_color` with `o.pad_options` (`x:y:color`).
 Improved JPEG reliability & `o.meta_osd`.
 Removed `function start_file` - now uses `seek` instead of `set start`.
 - automask.lua: Added examples `SPINNING_TRIANGLES` (new default) & `SPINNING_SQUARES_DUAL` (opposing twirls).
 Blue tinted lens (limited tint).
 Returned `o.fps`.
 If produced @30fps, film should also be 30fps.
 Improved `o.rotations` padding.
 Bugfix for examples (I broke half of them in the last release).
 Removed use of `between`.
 More examples which load fast.
 - aspeed.lua: `o.speed` now set every half-second in real-time, not film-time.  `--no-config` bugfix for standalone mpv.
 Removed `o.clocks.no_locales` flag.
 Improved AbDays (more accurate, more lowercase).
 No-Armenian override for Android.
 Faster YouTube load by always loading path - then the controller blocks JPEG using a `block_path` switch.
 Enabled `graph` randomization @file-loaded.
 Improved feedback reliability by checking `samplerate`.
 Resync `on_toggle`.
 Improved event-handling.
-- autocomplex.lua: Bugfix for `aid` off/on.
+- autocomplex.lua: Simpler default with no dual (`o.freqs_fps=15`).
+Bugfix for `aid` off/on.
 It toggles off & on with only one `aid`-click.
+Bugfix for changing vo (must insta-`stop`).
 - autocrop/automask: Bugfix for starting stutter.  `insta_pause` removed from `start-file` function, so can pause during YouTube load.